 2 to report to future world radiocommunication conferences any difficulties or inconsistencies encountered in the implementation of this Resolution, including whether or not the responsibilities relating to the operation of aeronautical and maritime non-GSO ESIMs have been properly addressed;

-Option 1
+3 not to examine, under No. 11.31, the conformity of non-GSO FSS systems with the provisions of resolves 1.1.5 of this Resolution,

-3 to report to future world radiocommunication conferences any difficulties or inconsistencies encountered in the implementation of Recommendation ITU-R S.1503 for verifying that the non-GSO FSS systems under this Resolution comply with the epfd limits specified in Article 22,
+4 to report to future world radiocommunication conferences any difficulties or inconsistencies encountered in the implementation of Recommendation ITU-R S.1503 for verifying that the non-GSO FSS systems under this Resolution comply with the epfd limits specified in Article 22;

-Option 2

-3 to report to future world radiocommunication conferences any difficulties or inconsistencies encountered in the implementation of Recommendation ITU-R S.1503 for verifying that the non-GSO FSS systems under this Resolution comply with the epfd limits specified in Article 22,Reasons: It should be remained taking into account the potential risk which will be recognized after the operation.
+Reasons: It should remain taking into account the potential risk which will be recognized after the operation.

-Option 1:

-Option 2:
+5 to publish the list of non-GSO satellite systems with which ESIM communicate brought into use with information about its service area and the countries that authorize such use if any; this information shall be updated regularly,

 invites administrations

-to collaborate for the implementation of this Resolution, in particular for resolving interference, if any,
+to take into consideration the relevant recommendations to employ Annex 4 procedures when licensing/authorizing the operation of earth stations in motion in their territories,

 instructs the Secretary-General